The Vanished Birds: Plot

 About one thousand years before the main events of the story, Earth's ecology collapses.
 Fumiko Nakajima is a scientist who designs space stations for a massive business conglomerate called Umbai.
 She chooses to leave her lover Dana behind as a privileged group of humans escapes Earth.

 On the resource world Umbai-V, a young boy named Kaeda meets Captain Nia Imani.
 Every fifteen years, her ship visits his planet.
 Because of time dilation, each fifteen-year period takes only a few months for Nia.
 Over the course of Kaeda's life, they meet sporadically.
 When Kaeda is an old man, a young boy appears from nowhere, surrounded by the wreckage of a ship.
 Months later, Kaeda passes custody of the boy to Nia.
 He gives the boy a flute which was originally gifted to him by Nia.

 Fumiko, having lived almost a millennium with the assistance of cryogenic sleep, hires Nia to care for the child.
 Fumiko believes he possesses the ability to Jaunt, meaning to travel through space instantaneously and without time dilation.
 Nia and her crew agree to raise the boy for fifteen years outside of the knowledge of Umbai, waiting to see if his powers will manifest.
 Initially the boy appears mute, but he and Nia bond through music.
 The boy reveals that his name is Ahro.
 He was a slave on a generation ship crewed by musicians before a kind crew member helped him escape.
 Nia raises Ahro for the next four years.
 He eventually learns to Jaunt, returning to Umbai-V among other worlds.
 Fumiko's Umbai contract prohibits her from working outside the company.
 When her secret research base is discovered, the company murders her workers, stranding her alone and without power.

 Vaila is both a pilot on Nia's ship and one of Fumiko's former lovers.
 She kidnaps Ahro and betrays the crew to Umbai.
 Ahro is tortured by Umbai scientists as they experiment on him, trying to decipher the source of his power.
 He is placed in a coma so he cannot Jaunt and escape from them.
 Eventually, they use his blood to manufacture fast travel (FT) drives.

 Fumiko rigs a makeshift power source on her research base and uses it to contact Vaila.
 Vaila arrives at Fumiko's base expecting a reconciliation, but Fumiko murders her and steals her ship.
 After FT drives become commonplace, Nia brings out Ahro's flute and plays it.
 The music allows them to forge a psychic connection.
 For fifteen years, Nia travels the universe and plays her music for Ahro, but he does not wake from his coma.
-Eventually, she travels back to Umbai-V. As she plays a final song for Ahro, Fumiko bombs the station where Ahro is hidden.
+Eventually, she travels back to Umbai-V. As she plays a final song for Ahro, Fumiko suicidally bombs the station where Ahro is hidden.
 He awakens from his coma and, sensing danger, Jaunts to Umbai-V. He and Nia finally reunite.